 Early Origins of the Ashirst family

 Important Dates for the Ashirst family

 This web page shows only a small excerpt of our Ashirst research.
-Another 104 words (7 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715, 1722, 1614, 1680, 1647 and 1720 are included under the topic Early Ashirst History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Ashirst History in all our PDF Extended History products and printed products wherever possible.

 Ashirst Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ashirst were recorded, including Ashhurst, Ashurst, Ashirst, Ashairst, Ashenhurst and others.

 Early Notables of the Ashirst family (pre 1700)

 Migration of the Ashirst family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ashirst family emigrate to North America: Richard Ashurst arrived in Philadelphia in 1813; and many more.

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.